Vocabulary List:

 STEREOTYPE

 A generalized belief or assumption.
 They can lead to blanket judgments, prejudices, and intentional or unintentional discrimination.
-Stereotypes are typically negative, based on little information that does not recognize individualism and personal traits (SNHU, 2024).
+Stereotypes are typically negative, based on little information, and failing to recognize individualism and personal traits (SNHU, 2024).

 VALUES

 Southern New Hampshire University.
 (2024).
-Key terms defined.
-Southern New Hampshire University. https://libguides.snhu.edu/diversity/keyterms
+Key terms defined. https://libguides.snhu.edu/diversity/keyterms

 Need More Help?